Fields of Study: Management & Organization

 diversity, and strategic human resource management.

 Major Specification (18 credits)

-Students are required to take nine substantive courses in various SM&E content
+Students are required to take nine substantive seminars in various OB/HR content

 Students are also required to attend and participate in the Students Presentations

 Series (SPS) and Career and Professionalization Seminar Series (CAPSS) sessions